theadorabledev/schoolCode/sudoku/SudokuJava/README.md

 # Sudoku
-A collection of java classes for dealing with sudoku puzzles as well as a GUI.
+A collection of java classes for dealing with Sudoku puzzles as well as a GUI.
 ## How to use

 #### Generate